 - Buffer: anything that resists pH change by binding or releasing H+ ions

-Chemical substances react, while constructing or dissolving bonds.
+Chemical substances react while forming or dissolving bonds.
 If forward and reverse reactions plateau after a certain time, there will be a balance of products and reagents.

 Important reaction types in inorganic systems are the redox reaction and the acid-base reaction.

-On the other hand, a Bronsted base is characterized by the property to accept protons, which means that they can act as a proton acceptor.
+On the other hand, a Bronsted base can accept protons, which means it acts as a proton acceptor.

-- NaOH is a base: in an aqueous solution, it dissociates into Na+ und OH–.
+- NaOH is a base: in an aqueous solution, it dissociates into Na+ and OH–.
 The hydroxide ions are taken by hydrogen ions and water accrues.

-- Cl is an acid: in an aqueous solution, HCl reacts with to produce the hydronium and chloride ion.
+- HCl is an acid: in an aqueous solution, HCl reacts with water to produce hydronium and chloride ions.

 - According to this model, an acid evolves a proton, which means that an oxygen molecule accepts H+ and forms a hydronium ion (H3O+) on the side of the products.
-HCl and Cl– represent in this reaction the conjugated acid-base-pair 1 and H2O and H3O+ the conjugated acid-base-pair 2.
+HCl and Cl– represent in this reaction the conjugate acid-base pair 1 and H2O and H3O+ represent the conjugate acid-base pair 2.

-A special form of the acid-base-reaction is the neutralization.
-The neutralization is a chemical reaction, in which hydrogen ions and hydroxide ions connect with each other to form water.
+A special form of the acid-base reaction is neutralization.
+Neutralization is a chemical reaction in which hydrogen ions and hydroxide ions connect with each other to form water.

 Word equation: hydroxide + acid → salt + water

-The redox reaction is a reaction with electron transition, in which the redox reaction and the reduction take place with each other as a partial reaction.
-During oxidation, their atoms donate electrons leading to a more positive oxidation state.
-On the other hand, during reduction, atoms accept electrons leading to a more negative oxidation state.
+The redox reaction is a reaction with electron transition in which oxidation and reduction take place with each other as a partial reaction.
+During oxidation, atoms donate electrons, leading to a more positive oxidation state.
+During reduction, atoms accept electrons, leading to a more negative oxidation state.

 The precondition for a redox reaction is the presence of two corresponding electron pairs.

-The acid-base-reaction, as well as the redox reaction, are donor-acceptor-reactions.
-The difference is that in the acid-base-reactions protons are transferred, whereas, in the redox reaction, electrons are transferred.
+Summary: The acid-base-reaction, as well as the redox reaction, are donor-acceptor reactions.
+The difference is that, in acid-base-reactions, protons are transferred; in redox reactions, electrons are transferred.

 Quantitative Analysis (Chemical Calculation)

-The basic requirement for all chemical calculations is the knowledge of the essential size, dimensions and fundamental units, which are the so-called SI-Units (Système international d’unités).
+The basic requirement for all chemical calculations is knowledge of essential measurements and fundamental units, which are known as SI Units (Système International d’unités).